remix-run/remix/packages/create-remix/templates/arc/README.md

 The following command will run two processes during development when using Architect as your server.

-- Your Architect server sandbox in one
+- Your Architect server sandbox
-- The Remix development server in another
+- The Remix development server

 ```sh
 $ npm run dev
 ```

+Your file changes are watched, and assets are rebuilt upon change.

 Open up [http://localhost:3333](http://localhost:3333) and you should be ready to go!